What is a UCBR Brief?

 Summary of Position

-This is the part in the UCBR brief where you should give a summary of your position.
+Like a thesis statement, a summary of position states your goal for the brief.
 You should not provide a detailed argument of why the Referee was wrong in his/her decision because you will do that later in your argument section.
-You should just include a brief summary of your argument.
-You could state something like, “I should be eligible for benefits because of A, B and C.”
+Include a brief summary of your argument.
+Also, state something like, “I should be eligible for benefits because of A, B and C.”

 Outline of Facts

-This is the part in the UCBR brief where you should give a brief recitation of the facts surrounding your case.
-This is where you will want to refer to the transcripts from your Referee hearing.
+Offer a brief recitation of the facts surrounding your case, citing the transcripts from your Referee hearing.
 It is important to remember that you can only use information from the transcripts of your Referee hearing.
 Therefore, when listing all of the facts of your case, you can only refer to the transcripts.

-This is the part in the UCBR brief where you should list all of the issues of your unemployment appeal.
+The reason that you are not eligible for UC benefits is outlined in this part of the brief.
+You should list all of the issues of your unemployment appeal.
 For example, if the issue under appeal is whether you were terminated for willful misconduct under 402(e) of the Law, you should state that is the issue of your appeal.

 This is the part in the UCBR brief where you wrap up your brief and ask that the Board grant you UC Benefits.

-It is important to remember that you may only refer to the transcripts from your Referee Hearing when writing your brief.
-You may not use any information, testimony or evidence that was not presented at your Referee Hearing.
+Note: Remember that you may only refer to the transcripts from your Referee Hearing when writing your brief.
+You may not use any new information, testimony or evidence that was not presented at your Referee Hearing.

 Once you have your UCBR brief put together, you must submit it by the deadline.
 When you received your transcripts, the UCBR would have given you a deadline to file your UCBR brief.
 The UCBR brief can be confusing so you may want to consult an attorney before beginning this endeavor.